 This vision was so well proven in Portmeirion that he became the oldest person to be knighted in 1972, at 89 years old 'for services to the preservation of the environment and to architecture'.

-The house is now to continue the tradition of supporting and celebrating the arts and design by becoming the home for the Susan Williams-Ellis Foundation, an archive and gallery of the family's work, and facility for an artists' residency programme.
+Today the house continues the tradition of supporting and celebrating the arts and design in being the home of the Susan Williams-Ellis Foundation, an archive for the family's work, and gallery and facility for a local artists' residency programme.

 Amabel was a writer, and during the seventy years of her literary career worked as a highly professional and productive author, editor, compiler, and translator.
 She wrote periodical articles, novels, and books of information on politics, culture, women’s lives, and science, historical and contemporary, for both children and adults.
 She is now best known for editing multitudinous volumes of fairy tales, folk legends, and science fiction.
 It is said that, on average, she produced a book per year for 70 years.